home-assistant/home-assistant.io/source/_integrations/swisscom.markdown

 The `swisscom` platform offers presence detection by looking at connected devices to an [Internet-Box](https://www.swisscom.ch/en/residential/help/device/internet-router.html) router from [Swisscom](https://www.swisscom.ch) which is an Internet provider in Switzerland.

 <div class='note'>
-There are three models of Internet-Box (light, standard and plus).
-The platform has only been tested on the Internet-Box plus but the others should work as well because they have the same web interface.
+Swisscom releases a new router every now and then.
+The current platform has been tested on the Internet-Box 3 but the others should work as well because they use the same web interface.
+However, for older versions it might be necessary to deactivate SSL / HTTPS and use HTTP instead.
+If HTTPS is working but you want / need to use an IP address instead of the default hostname, SSL certificate verification needs to be turned off.
 </div>

 To use an Internet-Box router in your installation, add the following to your `configuration.yaml` file: